ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+7 ES6 Features I Misused (and How They Cost Me Hours of Debugging) - <a href="https://javascript.plainenglish.io/7-es6-features-i-misused-and-how-they-cost-me-hours-of-debugging-5267ed1f2717?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahzaibasif`**

+<blockquote>Modern JavaScript is powerful… but it bit me more than once
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Top 20+ Node.js Interview Questions & Answers — Beginner to Advanced - <a href="https://aws.plainenglish.io/top-20-node-js-interview-questions-answers-beginner-to-advanced-dc90cddc7621?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ajit Kumar`**

+<blockquote>Node.js is one of the most in-demand backend technologies thanks to its speed, scalability, and ability to handle real-time apps.
+Continue reading on AWS in Plain English »</blockquote>

+<h3>3.
+Why Karve Nagar is the Best Place to Learn Full Stack Java in Pune - <a href="https://medium.com/@skillsitacademyfaculty/why-karve-nagar-is-the-best-place-to-learn-full-stack-java-in-pune-12d8c72cfed1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `skillsitacademy faculty`**

+<blockquote>Karve Nagar has quietly grown into one of Pune’s most learner-friendly micro hubs.
+For students and career switchers who want a serious…
+Continue reading on Medium »</blockquote>

+<h3>4.
 Javascript and it’s “DOM” (Document Object Model). - <a href="https://medium.com/@hasanimamta2007/javascript-and-its-dom-document-object-model-ae0c067d44e8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mamta Hasani`**

 <blockquote>The Document Object Model (DOM) in JavaScript is a programming interface for HTML documents.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 JavaScript Array Methods — The Ultimate Guide to Mastering Data Manipulation - <a href="https://the-expert-developer.medium.com/javascript-array-methods-the-ultimate-guide-to-mastering-data-manipulation-fca1a440b64e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Expert Developer`**

 <blockquote>👨🏻‍💻If you’ve ever worked with lists of data in JavaScript — whether it’s 🔋
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 Your JS App Feels Sluggish?
 Kill These 7 Hidden Memory Leaks - <a href="https://medium.com/tech-vibes/your-js-app-feels-sluggish-kill-these-7-hidden-memory-leaks-17cc4197f395?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asian Digital Hub`**

 <blockquote>1.
 Event Listeners That Never Say Goodbye
 Continue reading on Tech Vibes »</blockquote>

-<h3>4.
+<h3>7.
 A Complete Guide to Hiring Dedicated Java Developers in Germany 2025 - <a href="https://medium.com/@netsetsoftware1/a-complete-guide-to-hiring-dedicated-java-developers-in-germany-2025-2797542a86c0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NetSet Software`**

 <blockquote>Looking to hire Java developers in Germany?
 NetSet Software offers expert Java web development services in Berlin and beyond.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>8.
 Object Method Shorthand: A Simple Trick to Write Cleaner JavaScript - <a href="https://javascript.plainenglish.io/object-method-shorthand-a-simple-trick-to-write-cleaner-javascript-c61e9cdd5420?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>Learn Object Method Shorthand in JavaScript.
 A simple trick to write cleaner, modern, and more readable code.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-7 React Mistakes I Made That Wrecked My JavaScript Apps - <a href="https://javascript.plainenglish.io/7-react-mistakes-i-made-that-wrecked-my-javascript-apps-46380483ec99?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**

-<blockquote>Learning the hard way so you don’t have to
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>